makerdao/mips/MIP39/mip39.md

 In the interest of being flexible, relatively broad and open-ended Mandates are to be preferred over granular Mandates.
 In the interest of promoting redundancy, parallelization, and decentralization within the DAO, Mandates can overlap across Core Units.

 Mandates are one of the three fundamental entities that define a Core Unit along with Budgets and Facilitators.
-The interaction among these entities is lay out in MIP38.
+The interaction among these entities is detailed in MIP38.

 ### MIP39c2: Adding/Modifying Core Units